-Drop is proud to offer $500 and up for critical security bugs that responsible researchers may uncover.
+Drop is proud to offer a reward for security bugs that responsible researchers may uncover: $200 for low severity vulnerabilities and more for critical vulnerabilities.
 We understand that discovering these issues can require a great deal of time and energy investment on your part, and we are happy to compensate you for your efforts.
 Please review the documentation below on the details of the program.

 Web application vulnerabilities such as XSS, CSRF, SQLi, authentication issues, remote code execution, and authorization issues.
 The vulnerability must be in the main drop.com site or the drop.com API.
 Note that systems we do not control (such as links/redirect to 3rd party sites, or CDNs) are excluded from the scope of the bounty.
 You must be the first person to responsibly disclose the bug to us, you must have found the vulnerability yourself, and you must follow responsible disclosure principles of giving us a reasonable time to address the issue before you make any information public.